 How will I know how my child is doing and how will you help me to support my child’s learning?
 What opportunities will there be for me to discuss my child’s progress?

 - You are welcome any time to make an appointment to meet with the Special Educational Needs team to discuss your child’s progress.
 We can offer advice and practical ways that you can help your child at home.

 - We believe that your child’s education should be a partnership between parents and teachers, therefore we aim to keep communication channels open and communicate regularly, especially if your child has complex needs.

-- If your child has a Statement of Special Educational Needs or an Educational Health and Care Plan, a formal meeting will take place to discuss your child’s progress annually.
+- If your child has an Educational Health and Care Plan, a formal meeting will take place to discuss your child’s progress annually.

 How does Thorpe St Andrew School and Sixth Form know how well my child is doing?